 - Buona Pasqua a voi!
 (Happy Easter to you! – plural ‘you’)

 A longer alternative is Auguri di Buona Pasqua! which literally translates as Good Easter Wishes!
-However in speech people usually shorten this to just Auguri! or Tanti Auguri!
+However in the spoken language people usually shorten this to just Auguri! or Tanti Auguri!

 Auguri di Buona Pasqua, Gianni! – Grazie, auguri anche a te!